-Trochoidal Milling is a High Speed Machining (HSM) technique that moves the tool in a shape called a “Trochoid.”
-The link shows the derivation of what a Trochoid is, but here’s a typical Trochoidal Toolpath:
+Trochoidal Milling is a High Speed Machining (HSM) technique that moves the cutting tool in a shape called a “Trochoid.”
+The link shows the derivation of what a Trochoid is, but here’s a typical Trochoidal Tool Path for slot milling:

-The idea is each cut is a circular arc rather than moving down the slot in a straight line as you would with Conventional Milling.
-The advantage of Trochoidal Milling is it keeps a constant load on the cutter so you can run higher feeds and speeds.
-Some Trochoidal paths create a more “D” shaped toolpath and don’t do a complete circle each time, which can be faster than the full circles.
+The idea is each cut consists of continuous spiral tool paths rather than moving down the slot in a straight line as you would with Conventional Milling.
+The advantage of Trochoidal Milling is it keeps a constant load on the cutting tool so you can run higher feeds and speeds.
+Some Trochoidal paths create a more “D” shaped tool path and don’t do a complete circle each time, which can be faster than the full circles.

 Now how do we use G-Wizard Calculator to figure out the Feeds and Speeds for such a path?

 Actually, it’s pretty simple.
 Here is one all set up:

 Feeds and Speeds for a Trochoidal Milling operation to cut a slot…

 First, you set up the machine, material and tool.
 We’re cutting some mild steel with a 1/2″ 4 flute carbide endmill.